infinityworks/101-Sessions/sessions/Crafting-Code-100/104/README.md

 ## A Very Brief History of the TDD Wars

 "Mockist" refers to one of two supposed schools of TDD - the other being the "Classicist" school (they may also be referred to London (Mockist) and Detroit (Classicist)).
-Like all differing approaches, warring tribes formed on both sides, friends were lost, whilst the core ideals of the thing under contention [were forgotten](https://vimeo.com/68375232).
+Like all differing approaches towards the same goal, warring tribes formed on both sides, friends were lost, whilst the core ideals of the thing under contention [were forgotten](https://vimeo.com/68375232).

 ## Benefits of the approach